 Dead Sea Scrolls

 The Dead Sea Scrolls were discovered between 1947 and 1956 in eleven caves near the ancient site of Khirbet Qumran on the northwest shore of the Dead Sea in Israel.
 Nearly 900 manuscripts were discovered.
 The oldest manuscripts were created in about 250 B.C. and the latest dates to A.D.
-70. The Dead Sea Scrolls include every book of the Hebrew scriptures, except for Esther.
+70. The Dead Sea Scrolls include every book of the Hebrew Scriptures, except for Esther.
 The book of Isaiah dates between B.C.
 335 and B.C.
 122.

 Only thirteen manuscripts of the deuterocanonical books were found among the Dead Sea scrolls.
 The manuscripts included only three books: Tobit, Sirach (Ecclesiasticus), and Baruch (Letter to Jeremiah).
 It is important to note that the Dead Sea Scrolls included almost 650 extra-biblical manuscripts which included songs, prayers, commentaries, and many secular works.
-It is clear that the content of the Hebrew scriptures was well known at the time of Jesus.
+It is clear that the content of the Hebrew Scripture was well known at the time of Jesus.
 The deuterocanonical books were not as highly regarded – most of them are missing.

 How shall we respond to Jude 9 which appears to refer to an event that can also be found in the Assumption of Moses (A.D.
 7-30), a non-inspired book?
 Some have concluded that Jude quoted the Assumption of Moses and treated it as inspired.
-But it is also possible that both the Assumption of Moses and the book of Jude, which was written under the inspiration of the Holy Spirit, referred to a true event.
+But it is also possible that both the Assumption of Moses and the book of Jude, which was written under the inspiration of the Holy Spirit, referred to a true or historical event.
 Just because a book is not inspired does not mean that everything in it is false.
-Books on mathematics are not inspired, but they teach that one-plus-one is two.
+Books on mathematics are not inspired, but they teach that one-plus-one equals two!
 So both the book of Jude and the Assumption of Moses could have referred to a true event, but only the book of Jude is inspired.

-Reference Links:What is the Bible?
+Suggested Links:What is the Bible?

 How accurate is the Bible?